BurrowBird/4chan-Thread-Muncher/Readme.md

 ## CHANGELOG:

 **2025-08-13d**
 ・ Added: "Add PName" checkbox.
-Prepends the name of the parent folder to each file. (parentname｜filename.ext)
+Prepend name of parent folder to files. (parentname｜filename.ext)

 **2025-08-10**
 ・ Added a "Hide DL Icon" checkbox.
 If checked, the browser's download icon is hidden.